-In addition, in connection with the Merger Agreement, Sun Life, which owns a majority interest in the Adviser, has committed to provide secondary-market support and will purchase \$ million of the combined company's common stock via a share purchase program over time following the consummation of the Merger Agreement.
+In addition, in connection with the Merger Agreement, Sun Life, which owns a majority interest in the Adviser, has committed to provide secondary market support and will over time purchase up to \$ of the combined company's common stock via a share purchase program.
+As of December 31, 2023, Sun Life purchased approximately \$ of the Company's common stock via a share purchase program.